ARTICLES

 How to Appropriately Care for a Butterfly Plant?

-This lovely plant prefers a medium-moisture environment and does not tolerate either extreme swampy or drought-prone environments.
-They only need half an inch of water per week from irrigation or rain to grow.
-Last but not least, to finish taking care of your butterfly plant appropriately, this plant needs no fertilizer other than a thin layer of compost spread over the root zone each spring.
-There you have it, easy care handles for an easy-maintenance plant!
+Likewise, this lovely plant prefers a medium-moisture environment and does not tolerate either extreme swampy or drought-prone environments.
+It only needs half an inch of water per week from irrigation or rain to grow.
+Last, but not least, to finish taking care of your butterfly plant appropriately, it needs no fertilizer other than a thin layer of compost spread over the root zone each spring.
+So, there you have it, easy care handles for an easy-maintenance plant!

 Five of the Most Beautiful Butterfly Bushes

-If you're not sure where to start with butterfly bushes, these five options can become the first ones to adore your garden:
+If you're not sure where to start with butterfly bushes, here are five options that you could start with, in your garden.

 1. Nanho Purple Butterfly Bush